cncf/devstats.archive/BENCHMARK.md

 # Benchmarks

+Please note that those benchmark informations are very old.

 Please note that Ruby version was removed.
 It was slower, and Kubernetes community prefer tools written in Go.

 Postgresql was faster than MySQL, so it was only supported in a dropped Ruby version.
 Go version uses Postgres.